tweag/python-monorepo-example/2017-11-16-linear-streams.md

 # Summary

 We have shown how linear types can prevent some forms of mistakes when writing streaming programs.
-This translates in less side conditions for the programmer to check, since the others can be discharged by the type checker.
+This translates in fewer side conditions for the programmer to check, since the others can be discharged by the type checker.
 Moreover, linear streams can carry linear values which allows using